 - Since most journals now use plagiarism detection software at submission to prevent duplicate publications, your copied text will usually be flagged.
 Even if your manuscript is not outright rejected at this stage, you will be asked to rewrite and resubmit it, which will ultimately delay the publication process.
 Since many cases of self-plagiarism happen because authors who feel the “publish or perish” pressure that can be especially strong at research universities are trying to save time while getting as many publications out as possible, submitting plagiarized work can easily backfire.

 When is it Okay to Recycle Your Own Work?

 Reusing your own work is only acceptable when (1) it is necessary to do so for your paper; and/or (2) you have clearly indicated or cited your previous work in the text.
 You may translate an article that was published in your mother language into English to make it available to the international research community.
 But you may not pretend that it has not been published before.

 That means, for example, that you cannot count both versions as separate papers on your publication list.
-You also might need to use published material when you write a book or contribute a chapter to a book on a topic you have been working on for some time.
+You also might need to use published material when you write or edit a book or contribute a chapter to a book on a topic you have been working on for some time.
 Again, this is not problematic if you cite all sources correctly and inform the editor/publisher about what parts are new and original and what parts are taken from your earlier (maybe even unpublished) work.
 Make sure you also talk to everybody else who was involved in any of the work you intend to reuse and get their permission in advance.

 How to Avoid Plagiarizing Yourself

 Here are some fairly easy guidelines to follow to ensure that you don’t accidentally plagiarize your own work.